We are searching for

 • Planning to Get a License Soon: Those under the age of 16 or recently arriving in a country may be planning to get a license but haven't received it quite yet.
 In this case, buying a car before getting their license would be appropriate.

 • Having a Personal Driver: If you can no longer drive or simply don't wish to, you may employ a personal driver.
-In this case, buying a car for your personal driver to transport you in would be a good reason to buy a vehicle without a license.
+In this case, buying a car for your personal driver to transport you in would be a good reason to buy a car without a license.

 • Buying a Gift: Buying a car for a family member or friend can be an amazing gift, and you wouldn't necessarily need a license to complete the transaction.
 The person receiving the gift would need a license to drive the car, as well as whoever is transporting the gift to that person's residence.